 - Good value for money.

-- The squared design makes it harder to hold.
+- The square design makes it harder to hold.

-- Its extra glass container is great for storing the ground coffee.
+- Its extra glass container is great for storing ground coffee.

 - It contains a sturdy rubber ring that prevents the beans from falling off while grinding.

-- It comes with a cleaning brush that helps maintain the grinder.
+- Comes with a cleaning brush that helps maintain the grinder.

 - It was noted that the grinder needs some trial and error to get the right adjustment settings right.